ORCaSa.

 Our role.

-Vizzuality is responsible for designing and developing the Impact4Soil knowledge platform which will function as the digital information exchange space for the International Research Consortium on Soil Carbon.
+Vizzuality was responsible for designing and developing the Impact4Soil knowledge platform, in close collaboration with INRAE and CIRAD.
+The platform is set to act as the digital information exchange space for the International Research Consortium on Soil Carbon.

 Delivered with impact.